How to create a responsive website from scratch is one of the most asked questions by the newbies and aspiring bloggers.

 Compare various plans on different key points and select the best and go for it.
 Sometimes, you may get coupons or deals, And, you can go for them.

-We recommend buying the web hosting from the Bluehost as their service is a best suited for any webmasters.
+We recommend buying the web hosting from the SiteGround as their service is a best suited for any webmasters.

 Look for the plan best suited for you.
-I would fo for the Business or Pro plan of Bluehost due to scalability.
+I would fo for the GrowBig plan of SiteGround which offers ample amount of resources to host multiple websites.

 As we decided above, we will go with the WordPress.
 Though there are different CMS (Content Management System), we have found the WordPress is better than other CMS Softwares.
 After buying a domain and hosting, you can log in your Cpanel.
 In there you will see Cpanel dashboard, your stats, database, files, backups, domain, emails and app installers.